2025 Events Calendar

 Events Schedule (below) will be filled in with details as they become available

-• September: Native American Day featuring traditional drumming, singing, and dances.
-This year with extra native arts and crafts, especially for our younger participants.
+• September 14th 2:00PM: Native American Day featuring traditional drumming, singing, and dances.

 The events and tours are free, but visitors will have to pay a State Park admission fee or have an annual State Park admission sticker for their vehicle.
 Fees can be paid at the park or online at https://dnr.wisconsin.gov/topic/parks/admission.